Who I Was Born to Be

-"Who I Was Born to Be" is the first original song recorded by Susan Boyle, appearing on her multi-platinum debut album I Dreamed a Dream.
-The song has become a staple in Boyle's repertoire.
-The songs lyrics speak to Boyle's decades long dream of becoming a professional singer.
-The lyric has become associated with Boyle who titled her autobiography The Woman I Was Born to Be.
+"Who I Was Born to Be" is the first original song recorded by Susan Boyle.
+Appearing on her multi-platinum debut album I Dreamed a Dream, the song has become a staple in Boyle's repertoire.
+This song's lyrics describe Boyle's decades-long dream of becoming a professional singer.
+The lyrics have become associated with Boyle, who titled her autobiography "The Woman I Was Born to Be".